fallen-icarus/cardano-loans/README.md

 sits on the sidelines][3], disengaged from its DeFi ecosystem, is a clear market signal.
 It is a rational vote of no-confidence in a system that demands users compromise their core principles of sovereignty in exchange for participation.

+### 4. Preventing Financial Sophistication: The Impossibility of Layering

+Mature credit markets create stability and attract vast amounts of capital by managing risk through layering.
+This process is described in detail in this [blog post][1], but the core idea is that individual loans (Layer 1) are bundled into diversified loan-backed securities (Layer 2) whose cash flows are then sliced into different risk bands called tranches (Layer 3).
+This process makes lending safer and more accessible to a wider range of investors.

+> [!IMPORTANT]
+> **It is all about risk management.** Each layer minimizes the risk of the preceding layer which
+> attracts more risk-averse capital into the credit market.
+For example, there is a higher risk of
+> loss from lending to a single borrower than there is in buying a loan-backed security made up of
+> diversified loans to borrowers.
+The impact of this layering on the available capital is
+> non-linear: securitized loans can attract 10x more capital than the individual lending market
+> could alone.

+Current DeFi protocols make this essential layering impossible due to two critical design flaws:

+- **Borrower-Centric Debt Instruments:** Many protocols feature "borrower bonds," which allow the borrower to sell their debt obligation to a different borrower without the lender's consent.
+This fundamentally breaks risk management.
+A lender who vetted Borrower A cannot build a reliable loan-backed security if that debt can be unpredictably transferred to the unvetted and potentially less creditworthy Borrower B. Borrower bonds force lenders to lose control over their risk, making securitization a non-starter.
+This is why most TradFi loans do not support borrower Bonds.
+- **Lack of Trustless Reputation:** Without a reliable, on-chain credit history, lenders cannot accurately price the risk of the individual loans they issue.
+This opacity makes it nearly impossible to confidently package these loans into a security with a predictable risk profile for potential investors.
+A robust reputation system is a prerequisite for a transparent and trustworthy layered credit market.

 ## Introducing Cardano-Loans: The Solution